NargizaSailaubayeva/lab1ads/README.md

 ```
 ___
 ### Problem 6
+*In this problem, I wrote a code where the function calculates the m power of a given number with using recursion.
+In this code I have a function `findPowerOfNum(int n, int m)`.*
 #### Definitions
 + @ findPowerOfNum - a set of statements that calculates n power of m
 + @ n - given number